tesibelda/vctags/README.md

 # Disclaimer

-The author and maintainers are not affiliated with VMware.
+The author is not affiliated with VMware.
 VMware is a registered trademark or trademark of VMware, Inc.

 # License